andrewjkerr/cis4301-exam3-review/README.md

 ##Topics Done

-None!
 Please update when you submit a pull request with new information.

+* HTML
+	* FORMS
+	* SUBMIT
+	* USING A METHOD (GET & POST)
+	    * Know the difference between the two.
+	    * Use POST for putting stuff into a database.
+	    * Use GET to just retrieve data from database.
+		* Users can easily change GET requests in the URL.
+		* GET requests store the information in the URL.
+	* #/some_URL - Takes you to the div(id = 'some_URL')